 - : Bards are spellcasters first, and having a free hand to perform somatic components means that you don't need to constantly juggle one of your weapons to cast a spell which requires Somatic Components but not Material Components.
 Remember: you can use a hand holding a Focus to perform somatic components only if the spell requires a material component without a listed price.

 - : While this presents a considerable boost to your weapon damage output, bards already have several abilities which consume their bonus action, including Bardic Inspiration and some spells, so in many turns you'll need to give up your additional attack in order to do something more important.

 : Every flourish applies the Inspiration die roll as extra damage to the creature, but the damage feels like it was thrown on to make this feel more appealing, and I don't think it worked.
 The effects just aren't good enough to justify spending a Bardic Inspiration die.

 - : You never roll more than one die for your Bardic Inspiration, so it's entirely possible that you'll roll a 1.
-The 1-round duration means that you're spending one of your most scarce resources for an unpredictable, unreliable, and short-lived bonus to AC.
+The 1-round duration means that you're spending one of your most powerful limited resources for an unpredictable, unreliable, and short-lived bonus to AC.
 The average value is pretty good, but gambling with your defenses like this is risky.
 If you're desperate for AC, take the Dodge action.
 If you want lasting defenses, cast a spell.

 - : I would just assume that you won't get more than the base 5 feet of pushing since the average roll of your inspiration die won't exceed 5 feet until level 10, and even then your odds are only slightly better than 50%.
 Generally if an effect doesn't move you a full 5 feet it gets ignored because most people use combat grids.
 The 5 feet is still enough to break grapples or get out of an enemy's reach in most cases, but you could also Shove or use a spell to solve the same problem.

-- : Blade Flourish is mostly fine, but is hugely limited by your tiny pool of Bardic Inspiration dice in a single day.
+- : Blade Flourish is mostly fine, but is hugely limited by your tiny pool of Bardic Inspiration dice.
 Allowing you to use it every round, even with a smaller die, makes it a reliable and meaningful part of your tactics in any turn where you're not primarily casting spells.
 This is especially nice with two-weapon fighting because you get three attacks with which to apply a flourish.
 Unfortunately, you've spent 13 levels limping along before Master's Flourish came along and made you useful.

-The martially-minded Bard will prefer the College of Valor.
+A martially-minded Bard may prefer College of Valor.
 By improving the Bard's ability to wade into melee safely, the Bard can fill nearly every role in a party.
-If you're in a small party, this is an absolutely fantastic option.
+If you're in a small party, this is an exciting option.
 However, in a party of 4 or more the Valor Bard's lack of focus will make it hard for the College of Valor Bard to truly shine.

 - : Medium armor and a shield will significantly improve your AC.
-With 14 ore more Dexterity, a breastplate, and a shield, you're looking at a respectable 18 AC, enough to match a fighter in full plate.
-Half-plate will get you more AC, but you might prefer to avoid the Stealth Disadvantage.
+With 14 ore more Dexterity, a breastplate, and a shield, you're looking at a respectable 18 AC, enough to match a fighter in full plate (without a shield).
+Half-plate will get you more AC, but you might prefer to avoid Disadvantage on Stealth checks.
 If you eventually get to 18 Dexterity, consider switching back to light armor.
 You also get access to all martial weapons, but you're probably going to want to stick to a Rapier, and all Bards get proficiency with rapiers.

 - : The ability to add the inspiration die to damage is wasteful (unless it gets used on a critical hit, in which case it's multiplied since it's "extra damage" rather than an additional source of damage).
-You'll have much better results using it to prevent attacks.
-This isn't quite as good as the Coolege of Lore's Cutting Words ability, but it allows your allies to make the decision to use the die themselves, which is a nice mental load off of your shoulders.
+You'll have much better results using inspiration to prevent attacks.
+This isn't quite as good as the College of Lore's Cutting Words ability, but it allows your allies to make the decision to use the die themselves, which is a nice mental load off of your shoulders.

 - : An excellent use of your Bonus Action, but your Bonus Action is also used for Bardic Inspiration, so there will frequently be turns where you can't use Battle Magic.
 If you learn Booming Blade and/or Green-Flame Blade, you can still manage to make two weapon attacks in a single turn, similar to the Bladesigner or the Eldritch Knight once they get War Magic.

-I wouldn't consider College of Whispers for a normal adventuring campaign, but if your game is heavy on roleplaying and light on common things like dungeon crawling and heavy on things like political intrigue, College of Whispers offers some potentially useful options.
+I wouldn't consider College of Whispers for a normal adventuring campaign, but if your game is heavy on roleplaying and light on common things like dungeon crawling and heavy on things like political intrigue, College of Whispers offers some useful options.

 The issue isn't that Psychic Blades is bad.
 In a vaccuum, it's decent damage of a good damage type.
 The issue is that it costs a precious resource to do nothing but damage, and while damage is great, you can deal damage with your spells, but you don't replicate Bardic Inspiration with spells.
 And if you want direct single-target damage you can find more reliably and more damaging options on your spell list without the need to invest in making weapon attacks reliable. : Notably, this works with ranged weapons so you're not forced to go swing a rapier.
 However, the damage is pitiful compared to how useful a Bardic Inspiration die is.
-You can decide to use this after rolling a critical hit so that you can double the damage dice (similar to effects like Divine Smite or Hunter's Mark), but College of Whispers never gets Extra Attack so you're gambling on a single attack each turn with a 5% chance to hit when you could be casting spells instead.
+You can decide to use this after rolling a critical hit so that you can double the damage dice (similar to effects like Divine Smite or Hunter's Mark), but College of Whispers never gets Extra Attack so you're gambling on a single attack each turn with a 5% chance to crit when you should be casting spells instead.
 You could explore two-weapon fighting for another chance to hit and potentially deliver Psychic Blades, but that's a lot to commit for a chance to deal a little bit of damage.

 - : I'm having trouble thinking of a way to use this with any frequency.
-It's very difficult to meet the requirements of the ability without a ton of effort to bring it to bear against a suitable humanoid.
+It's very difficult to meet the requirements of the feature without a ton of effort to bring it to bear against a suitable humanoid.
 And even if you manage to make it work, it's rarely more impactful than the spell Fear.